artbox-admin/automatic-app-landing-page/_pages/presskit.md

 Add a description of each art piece and record the date it was created.
 Artbox will automatically display your child's age from when their masterpiece was made.

 ### App Features
-• Private profile for each artist
+• Private profile for each artist stored in iCloud
-• Project Details display the child's age at the time the project was created
+• Project Details display the artist's age at the time the project was created
-• Project Details allows for a description of the project and the child's inspiration
+• Project Details allows for a description of the project and the artist's inspiration
-• Browse projects by individual Artist, by Favorites, or the entire Gallery
+• Browse projects by artist, by favorites, or the entire gallery
+• Search the gallery to easily find projects
-• Profiles and Projects are editable
+• Profiles and projects are fully editable
 • iCloud Backup / Sync
 • iPad support
 • Mac support
 • Widget Support
 • Milestones to celebrate progress along your decluttering journey
 • Automatic Light/Dark Mode based on device settings (configurable)
+• Custom App Icons
 • Localization Support (English, German, Spanish, Dutch, French, Chinese)

 If you're interested in featuring Artbox or publishing a review, please get in touch for a promo code: hello@artbox.app